 Immunizations for Adults

-One of the most common myths in medicine are that vaccines are only for kids.
-In fact adult vaccines are every bit as important as those for children.
-As Adults grow older the effect of vaccines begin to wear off.
+One of the most common myths in medicine is that vaccines are only for kids.
+In fact, adult vaccines are every bit as important as those for children.
+As Adults grow older the effect of vaccines begins to wear off.
 (Fading Immunity) Therefore it is important to get a booster to restore the original protective effect.

 Immunizations for Children

 Many childhood diseases have been all but eradicated by vaccines.
 Some diseases like Measles have come back in outbreaks.
 EmergencyMD carries a full line of vaccines for children and can help parents discuss fears of vaccines.

 EmergencyMD stocks the following popular Vaccines and many others.

 Don’t see your vaccine listed – Call us at (864) 305 5000